-Audio Input Microphone [n] EchoControl Dereverberation
+Audio Input Microphone [n] EchoControl Dereverberation n: 1..8

-The system has built-in signal processing to reduce the effect of room reverberation.
+The video conferencing device has built-in signal processing to reduce the effect of room reverberation.
 Dereverberation requires that Audio Input Microphone [n] EchoControl Mode is enabled.

-Off: Turn off the dereverberation.
-On: Turn on the dereverberation.
+- Off: Turn off the dereverberation. - On: Turn on the dereverberation.